Communication Networks Certificate

 Program Contact Information

 Ms. Leslie Planos, Advisor

 Ms. Vanessa Hatfield-Reeker, Advisor

 Application Deadlines (Spring 2021, Summer 2021, and Fall 2021)

 - Spring: November 1

 - Summer: March 1

 - Submit a resume detailing your work experience and background (if applicable).

 - Applicants are required to have a command of oral and written English.
-Those who do not hold a baccalaureate or other advanced degree from the U.S., OR a baccalaureate or other advanced degree from a pre-determined country on the waiver list, must meet the minimum language proficiency score requirement in order to be considered for admission.
-Applicants need to earn a minimum 550 on the written TOEFL: 213 for computer-based: 80 internet-based; 6.5 IELTS; or 53 PTE.
+Those who do not hold a baccalaureate or other advanced degree from the United States, OR a baccalaureate or other advanced degree from a predetermined country on the waiver list, must meet the minimum language proficiency score requirement in order to be considered for admission.

 Students who have not taken an undergraduate data structures course or an introductory communication networks course with a grade of “B-” or better in each course must do so before they will be allowed to continue in the program.